LearnFintech

 2. Galileo Platform

-B2B infrastructure serving 200M accounts: - Recurring revenue - Network effects - Switching costs - Diversification
+B2B infrastructure serving ~158M enabled accounts: - Recurring revenue - Switching costs (core banking is hard to rip out) - Capital-light margins - Diversification

 3. Member Relationships